 With Series 2 of Topps’ flagship baseball product released this week, the company is moving full steam ahead with details about its 2022 Topps Update set.

-Update, the third installment of the 2022 season after Series 1 and Series 2, is currently scheduled to arrive the week of Oct.
-12 and will feature players on new teams, rookies who debuted in 2022, and All-Star Game and Home Run Derby participants.
+Update, the third installment of the 2022 season after Series 1 and Series 2, is currently scheduled to arrive October 28 and will feature players on new teams, rookies who debuted in 2022, and All-Star Game and Home Run Derby participants.

 The formula is a familiar one for Topps collectors.
 The base set will contain 330 cards.
 Back again are rookies, rookie debuts and combination cards.